 Energy Fuels (UUUU) Gains But Lags Market: What You Should Know

-Heading into today, shares of the uranium and vanadium miner and developer had gained 61.96% over the past month, outpacing the Basic Materials sector's gain of 10.29% and the S&P 500's gain of 2.65% in that time.
+Prior to today's trading, shares of the uranium and vanadium miner and developer had gained 11.99% over the past month.
+This has outpaced the Basic Materials sector's gain of 9.15% and the S&P 500's gain of 4.69% in that time.

 Investors will be hoping for strength from Energy Fuels as it approaches its next earnings release.